JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Confirm the DNS server setting pointed to 10.0.0.4.

 Explanation:
- This final verification confirmed that Client-1 could communicate with dc-1 and that the DNS settings were correctly configured to point to the domain controller.
-That completed the infrastructure setup required before deploying Active Directory.
+ This final verification guarantees that Client-1 could communicate with dc-1 and that the DNS settings were correctly configured to point to the domain controller.
+That completes the infrastructure setup required before deploying Active Directory.

 <h2>Summary</h2>